 The State of Connecticut offers the majority of health insurance benefits for UConn employees.
 It is important for employees to understand what benefits are available based on appointment type, make informed choices, and use the plans to meet personal goals.

 The following provides information on Medical, Dental, Pharmacy, Health Enhancement Program (HEP), and COBRA benefits offered to UConn employees by the State and the University.
 Each heading outlines the overall availability and also provides bargaining-unit-specific details, when applicable.

 Medical, Dental, and Pharmacy Plans

 The Office of the State Comptroller offers several medical and dental coverage options.
-Detailed information about the medical, dental and pharmacy plans is available to you in the 2019-2020 Active Employee Planner and on the State of CT Employee Benefits Resources website.
+Detailed information about the medical, dental and pharmacy plans is available to you in the 2020-2021 Active Employee Planner and on the Care Compass, the State of Connecticut Benefit Information website.

 Unless otherwise specified in an applicable Collective Bargaining Agreement, or by specific terms of employment, an employee must work at least 50% of the hours of a full-time equivalent employee to be eligible for a medical benefit plan.

 Medical, Dental, Prescription and HEP Eligibility by Audience